monahton/monahton.github.io/CV.md

 `October 2020 - Current`
 __Postodoctoral Researcher | Senior Bioinformatician__, San Raffaele Telethon Institute for Gene Therapy (TIGET), Milan - Italy
-   - Designed and implemented genomics, tramscriptomics and proteomics data analyses, pipelines, and algorithms for biomedical research
+   - Designed and implemented genomics, transcriptomics and proteomics data analyses, pipelines, and algorithms for biomedical research
    - Devised experiments and supported the research in the following research groups: (i) Retrovirus‑host interactions and innate immunity to gene transfer of *Prof. Anna Kajaste‑Rudnitski*, and (ii) Human hematopoietic development and disease modeling of *Prof. Andrea Ditadi*
    - Collaborate with leading researchers to support groundbreaking studies